Nirvash777/myblog/README.md

 # How to use:

-* first go to localhost:3000/articles
+* first go to localhost:3000/articles and enter dhh as name and secret as password

 * you can create article by clicking article